Bank Runs With and Without Bank Failure: Data

 \subsection{Additional Data Sources}

 We combine the list of bank distress episodes with bank financial data for national banks.
-We use balance sheets of national banks from 1863-1941 from \citet{CLV2026}, based on national bank call reports submitted in the OCC's Annual Report to Congress.\footnote{The data in \citet{CLV2026} build on the data in \citet{Carlson2022} and are digitized using the OCR techniques developed in \citet{Correia2022}.} These data contain detailed balance sheet line items, including total assets, loans, securities, deposits, equity capital, and noncore (non-deposit and non-equity) funding.
+We use balance sheets of national banks from 1863-1941 from \citet{CLV2026}, based on national bank call reports submitted in the OCC's Annual Report to Congress.\footnote{The data in \citet{CLV2026} build on and extend the data in \citet{Carlson2022} and are digitized using the OCR techniques developed in \citet{Correia2022}.} These data contain detailed balance sheet line items, including total assets, loans, securities, deposits, equity capital, and noncore (non-deposit and non-equity) funding.

 For national banks, we use the precise information on closures of national banks (receivership, mergers, assignment, and voluntary liquidations) from \citet{vanBelkum1968}, \citet{KeyBankData}, and \citet{CLV2026}.
 We define a national bank as failed when the OCC appoints a receiver.
 This definition of failure includes banks that eventually exit receivership, restore solvency, and continue operating, as well as banks that exit receivership and wind down their operations in an orderly voluntary liquidation that imposes no losses to creditors.
 However, this definition explicitly does not include temporary suspensions.
 To measure the extent of the deposit outflow in a bank failure, we further use deposits at suspension based on data on OCC receiverships digitized by \cite{CLV2026}.
+Given that information on bank fundamentals and closures is consistently available only for national banks, most of our analysis focuses on the sample of national banks.

 To capture local defaults of non-financial firms that can trigger bank asset losses, we create a novel state-level dataset of quarterly non-financial business failures covering 1886--1935 by digitizing various issues of \textit{Bradstreet's}.
 To obtain a business failure rate, we scale non-financial business failures by the number of manufacturing establishments from the census.
-Finally, we use information on the banking crisis years and the month of banking panics from \cite{Baron2021}, as well as information on regional banking panics from \cite{Jalil2015}.
+To proxy real economic activity at the city level, we also create an index of manufacturing activity from \textit{Bradstreet's} Trade at a Glance tables (1917-33) and descriptions of Business Conditions (1933-35).
+The index is consistently available every week for 30 cities from 1917 through 1933 and every month from 1933 to 1935. \Cref{appendix:other_data} provides additional details and shows that the index is highly correlated with aggregate industrial production ($R^2=49\%$).
+Finally, we use information on banking crisis years and the month of banking panics from \cite{Baron2021}, as well as information on regional banking panics from \citet{Wicker1996} and \cite{Jalil2015}.